 The resulting sql file is in the sql/ directory.

 To customize the build, any of the above variables may also be set.
-The TARGET_SCHEMA variable must be set; the objects produced by the generated SQL must be located within a designated schema.
-It is highly recommended that the TARGET_SCHEMA be lower-case and otherwise be a PostgreSQL name which does not require quoting.
+The TARGET\SCHEMA variable must be set; the objects produced by the generated SQL must be located within a designated schema.